 Make an appointment with your doctor if you notice any signs or symptoms that worry you.

-Other diseases and conditions may cause signs and symptoms similar to those of solitary rectal ulcer syndrome.
-At your appointment, your doctor may recommend tests and procedures to rule out other causes of your signs and symptoms.
+Several other conditions may cause signs and symptoms similar to those of solitary rectal ulcer syndrome.
+At your appointment, your doctor may recommend tests and procedures to identify or rule out causes other than solitary rectal ulcer syndrome.

 It's not always clear what causes solitary rectal ulcer syndrome.
 Doctors believe stress or injury to the rectum may cause rectal ulcers to form.

-Examples of situations that could injure the rectum include:
+Among the things that could injure the rectum are:

 - Straining during bowel movements